Opuscula 14 (2021)

 ActaAth-4° / 1996-01-01

 Published by the Swedish Institute at Athens.
 Distributed by Astrom Editions.
-The Berbati-Limnes Archaeological Survey 1988–1990 By Berit Wells & Curtis Runnels, eds Abstract This volume presents the results of the surface survey carried out in the Berbati Valley and on the Limnes plateau for three seasons between 1988 and 1990.
+The Berbati-Limnes Archaeological Survey 1988–1990 Edited by Berit Wells & Curtis Runnels Abstract This volume presents the results of the surface survey carried out in the Berbati Valley and on the Limnes plateau for three seasons between 1988 and 1990.
 Both in ancient and modern times the two areas differ considerably both economically and politically, which in part is due to the natural environment, Prosímni (Berbati) lying in a fertile valley and Limnes in a mountainous district.
 The introductory chapter gives a general background to the project, introducing the two villages involved, presenting the objectives and setting out the methods employed in the field.
 For much of its history the Berbati-Limnes area depended upon external economic systems and powers.
 Thus the Final Neolithic–Early Helladic pastoral economy can be explained as part of the developments in the Balkans called the Secondary Products Revolution.
 These changes resulted in the catastrophic soil erosions which more or less depopulated the area at the end of the EH.
 The recovery was slow.
 Only towards the end of Middle Helladic does there seem to be a new beginning, which heralds intensive use of the area…